1. What is UNIX?

 6. What is a Kernel?

-The kernel is the UNIX operating system master program that controls the computer’s resources assigning them to different users and carrying out different tasks.
-However, the Kernel doesn’t have direct dealing with a user.
+Answer: The kernel is the UNIX operating system master program that controls the computer’s resources assigning them to different users and carrying out different tasks.
+However, the Kernel doesn’t have direct dealings with a user.
 It begins a separate interactive program called a shell for each user when they log on.